envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 It watches for file changes in a path, allowing the user to configure Envoy Gateway using resource configurations saved in a file or directory.

 #### Config Server
-This is a HTTP/gRPC Server (TBD) allowing Envoy Gateway to be configured from a remote endpoint.
+This is a HTTP/gRPC Server allowing Envoy Gateway to be configured from a remote endpoint.

 #### Intermediate Representation (IR)
 This is an internal data model that user facing APIs are translated into allowing for internal services & components to be decoupled.

 #### Config Manager
-This component consumes the Bootstrap Config, and spawns the appropriate internal services in Envoy Gateway based on the config.
+This component consumes the Bootstrap Config, and spawns the appropriate internal services in Envoy Gateway based on the config spec.
+For e.g. if the platform field in the Bootsrap Config is set to `kubernetes`, the config manager will instantiate kubernetes controller services that implement the Config Source, Service Resolver and the Envoy Provisioner interfaces.

 #### Message Service
 This component allows internal services to publish message / data types as well as subscribe to them.
 A message bus architecture allows components to be loosely coupled
 , work in an asynchronous manner and also scale out into multiple processes if needed.
-It can also aggregate resources from multiple publishers allowing configuration from individual config sources to be aggregated before being processed by the translation layers.

 #### Service Resolver
 This optional component preprocesses the IR resources and resolves the services into endpoints enabling precise load balancing and resilience policies.